 If considering entering into a Grazing Lease, make sure to have the agreement put to writing.
 This will limit the scope for uncertainty between the parties going forward.
 It is recommended that you seek independent legal advice in documenting a grazing lease to avoid unintended consequences.

 Regardless of the approach to grazing rights, care should be taken by the parties involved.
 If the matter is not handled correctly, you could be forced down the same path as the Sami herders – Court action.

-Zoe is a Solicitor in our Land and Rural Business Team.
+Zoe Irving is a Senior Solicitor in our Land and Rural Business Team.
 If you have any queries in relation to grazing rights and leases, please contact Zoe by emailing email@example.com or call us on 03330 430350.